mydobie/simple-react-redux-app/CONTRIBUTING.md

 ## How to commit changes

 This application uses a modified version of GitHub flow.
-All code moved to a server must be contained in a release.
 All releases must be made from the master branch.
 The head of the master branch will contain the latest deployable code.
-Note that the head of master branch may contain code that is on a test/qa/staging and/or production environment.
-Master is not tied to an application instance. (test/qa/staging, production)

-1. When starting work toward a new release, branch off the master branch or a known release (aka tag) for retrofits.
+1. When starting work toward a new release, branch off the `main` branch or a known release for retrofits.
-1. If there will be multiple persons working or multiple features on the new release, then create branches of the new release branch.
-1. As the last commit on the release branch, change the version in the `package.json` file and run `npm run d` to update the `package-lock.json` file.
-Note: do not tag or create a version yet.
-1. Submit for pull request into the master branch.
+1. Submit a pull request any changes into the main branch.
-   1. Reviewers should ensure that the version has been updated and does not match an existing release tag
-1. Once approved by at least 2 approvers, merge or squash merge the pull request
+1. Once approved the approvers will squash merge the pull request
 1. Delete the release branch and all "child" branches
-1. Create a release tag in GitHub using the following templates described below.
-1. After Jenkins and/or GitHub Actions has finished, verify that a GitHub release has been created and there is a new corresponding artifact in Artifactory and/or GitHub packages.
-If not manually create the GitHub release off the master branch and upload the artifact.
+1. After GitHub Actions has finished, verify that a GitHub release has been created and there is a new corresponding GitHub package.
+1. Update the release description in GitHub

+### Versioning

+The version in the `package.json` file updates automatically when merged into the `main` branch.

+The new version is determined by the pull request merge commit message:

+- If the string "BREAKING CHANGE" or "major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
+- If the string "feat" or "minor" is found anywhere in any of the commit messages or descriptions the minor version will be incremented.
+- All else, the patch version will be incremented.

+See [gh-action-bump-version](https://github.com/phips28/gh-action-bump-version) for more information.

 ### Releases

-The GitHub releases are used by both developers and business owners, the release notes should be fairly detailed.

-The tag for the release should start with a `v` and then have the version number as specified in the `package.json` file.
-For example: `v1.1.0`
+It is necessary to update the release description and notes in GitHub after GitHub actions have been run.

 Release title should contain the version and a short summary description.
-For example: `Version 1.1.0 - Accessibility fixes`
+For example: `Version 2.1.0 - Accessibility fixes`

 The release body contains a description along with lists of items added, removed and modified.
 For example: